 I believe that Francis is in favor of optional celibacy, but he is not going to suddenly announce from St. Peter’s Square that the church is going to have married priests beginning next week.
 That is not the way he operates.
 He believes in a collegial church where he makes decisions along with the college of bishops.

-Erwin Krautler, a Brazilian bishop, approached the pope about having married priests in his huge diocese in the Amazon rain forest where there are 700,000 people and 27 priests.
+Erwin Krautler, a Brazilian bishop, approached the pope about having married priests in his huge diocese in the Amazon rainforest where there are 700,000 Catholics and 27 priests.
 The pope’s response was to urge him to go back to his bishops’ conference and get the bishops to ask for it.
 This is the most likely way that married priests will be reintroduced in to the Roman branch of the Catholic Church.
 It will be at the request of bishops’ conferences for married priests in remote places where there is great need.
 But once married priests are introduced, they will spread quickly to other places.

 If the people of God want married priests, they need to let their bishops know.
 The pope is waiting for the bishops to ask.
 People need to push their bishops to ask.